-After fitting a linear model, the standard errors are moderated using a simple empirical Bayes model using eBayes or treat. ebayes is an older version of eBayes.
+After fitting a linear model, the standard errors are moderated using a simple empirical Bayes model using eBayes or treat.
 A moderated t-statistic and a log-odds of differential expression is computed for each contrast for each gene. treat tests whether log-fold-changes are greater than a threshold rather than merely different to zero.